Pacific Northwest: Continental crossover exploration

 Explorer Alexander Mackenzie completed in 1793 the first continental crossing in what is called today central British Columbia and reached the Pacific Ocean.
 Simon Fraser explored and mapped the Fraser River from Central British Columbia down to its mouth in 1808.
 And mapmaker David Thompson explored in 1811 the entire route of the Columbia River from its northern headwaters all the way to its mouth.
 These explorations were commissioned by the North West Company and were all undertaken with small teams of Voyageurs.

 United States President Thomas Jefferson commissioned the Lewis and Clark Expedition to travel through the Midwest starting from St. Louis, cross the Continental Divide and reach the Columbia River up to its mouth.
 Americans reached the Pacific Ocean "overland" in 1805.
 The Pacific Fur Company sent in 1811 an "over-lander" crew including a large contingent of Voyageurs to retrace most of the path of the earlier expedition up to the mouth of the Columbia and join the company ship.
 The Tonquin came oversea via Cape Horn to build and operate Fort Astoria.

 These early land expeditions mapped the way for subsequent land explorations and building early settlements.

 Subsequent land explorations

-The Willamette River was the first PNW inland waterway to be explored North-South during trapping expeditions carried out throughout the 1810s by the Pacific Fur Company soon acquired by the Northwest Company (NWC).
-During the 1820s, the upper Willamette, the Umpqua, the Rogue, the Klamath were all reached still heading southward up toward the Sacramento River and California under the Hudson’s Bay Company (HBC) having now itself acquired the NWC.
+The Willamette River was the first PNW inland waterway to be explored north–south during trapping expeditions carried out throughout the 1810s by the Pacific Fur Company soon acquired by the North West Company (NWC).
+During the 1820s, the upper Willamette, the Umpqua, the Rogue, the Klamath were all reached still heading southward up toward the Sacramento River and California under the Hudson's Bay Company (HBC) having now itself acquired the NWC.
 The Siskiyou Trail was gradually being established by Alexander Roderick McLeod and Peter Skene Ogden leading related expeditions for the HBC.